Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+20.0.17
+-
+* CDP-2110: FDA: ACLCI Usages: ‘9’ grade is mapped to ‘Middle’ grade group instead of ‘HS’ grade group when uploading usage batch

 20.0.16
 -
 * CDP-2079 FDA UDM: Edit value: Redundant audit message appears in case currency was changed and then set back